 Grace, Patience and Forgiveness

 All of this to say, Mamas (and dada’s for that matter), we are all doing our best.
 With every age, we are entering new, unknown territory.
-We need to practice grace, patience, and forgiveness with our children but also with OURSELVES!
-We are learning as we go and that’s ok!
+We need to make sure that on a daily basis we are practicing grace, patience, and forgiveness with our children but also with OURSELVES!
+We are learning as we go, and that’s ok!
 And if we don’t get it right for one monumental moment, I’m sure the next is right around the corner. 😉

 At the end of the day, his hacked hair is a minor inconvenience in the big picture.
-He’s healthy, beautiful and above all, extremely loved!0
+He’s healthy, beautiful and above all, extremely loved!
+I’m making it my goal to implement these daily practices to help shape my parenting!